The Brouzils Seminars 2008

 Transportation:

 London and Brussels are often the most inexpensive destinations in Europe for participants coming from the US.
 Ryanair operates frequent, low-cost air service between London and Nantes and La Rochelle.
 Connections from Brussels and from Paris to Nantes by rail are fast and frequent.
 Car rental is available in Nantes and La Rochelle.
-SNCF-TER trains provide transportation to Nantes from the neighboring village (l'Hérbergement-les-Brouzils).
+SNCF-TER trains provide transportation to Nantes from the neighboring village, (l'H�rbergement).
 Trains to and from Nantes run several times daily; travel time is approximately 35 minutes.
 Travel time to the coast is approximately one hour.
 The Vendean coast is spectacular.

 Accommodation:

 We assist all participants in locating suitable lodging.
-A very limited number of participants may be accommodated at Le Ligny by prior arrangement on a first-come, first-served basis, depending on faculty requirements.
-Bedrooms are single and double occupancy and rather spartan.
-En suite bathrooms are not available.
-Additional accommodation may be found locally, ranging from the spacious quarters at the Manoir de la Thébline to the simple, comfortable, plain rooms at the nearby Chavagnes College, which are reserved for participants only.
-Also available: local rural gites, hotels and inns.
+For those not residing at the chateau, additional accommodation may be found locally, ranging from the spacious quarters at the Manoir de la Th�bline to the simple, comfortable local rural gites, hotels and inns.
 Prices vary widely.
 An accommodation and information list is available here.
-Early reservations are encouraged as August is a busy time for local landlords, hoteliers and innkeepers.
+Note to summer session applicants: Early reservations are encouraged as August is a very busy time for local landlords, hoteliers and innkeepers.

 Facilities: